-- Whisk together the soy milk or milk and vinegar in a large bowl, and set aside for a few minutes to curdle.
+- Whisk together the almond milk or milk and vinegar in a large bowl, and set aside for a few minutes to curdle.
 Regular milk will not curdle as clearly but it will still be fine!
 Then add the sugar, oil, and vanilla extract to the vinegar mixture and beat until foamy.

 - In a separate bowl, sift together the flour, cocoa powder, baking soda, baking powder, cinnamon and salt.
 Add in two batches to wet ingredients and beat until no large lumps remain (a few tiny lumps are OK).